zhumu17/Coursera-JavaScript-mod2-solution/README.md

 # E-Commerce-Customer-Action-Prediction
-Using machine learning models to predict customer's action
+This is an exercies to use machine learning models to predict customer's action